MayankPant/ajakus-assignment/README.md

 ### Before running the project

-1. Create a .env file by copying the content of .env.example
+1. Create a `.env` file by copying the content of .env.example
-2. Update the REACT_APP_BACKEND_BASEADDRESS variable with the correct value in the .env file.
+2. Update the `REACT_APP_BACKEND_BASEADDRESS` variable with the correct value in the .env file.
-3. Install the dependencies by running: npm install
+3. Install the dependencies by running: `npm install`

 ### Note: In case the application is just showing the loader and not running, maybe try switching the network.

+Alternative route

+1. use docker command `docker compose up --build --remove-orphans` to run the docker compose and immediately build the application

 ### npm start